makiftutuncu/quupNotificationsServer/README.md

 quup Notifications Server
 =================================

-This is a server application for regularly checking notifications and pushing them to registered clients.
+This is a server application for regularly checking notifications on https://quup.com and pushing them to registered clients.